Mandatory Labelling of Sweeteners

-When these sugar alcohols are present in a food, their total content must be declared in the Nutrition Facts Table in grams per stated serving size [FDR B.01.402].
+When these sugar alcohols are present in a food, their total content must be declared in the Nutrition Facts table in grams per stated serving size [B.01.402(6), FDR].
 See Elements within the Nutrition Facts Table for more information.

 For more information on sugar alcohols, refer to Health Canada's web page on Sugar Alcohols and Polydextrose.

 - Date modified: